KerimcanUzar/Simon-Clone/README.md

 # Simon-Clone

 ### DESCRIPTION
-	A simple Simon clone made in Godot for Android
+	A simple Simon clone made in Godot for Android.
+Made with Godot Engine (v3.5) by using GDScript.

 ## KNOWN PROBLEMS
 	N/A